gavinhoward/bc/README.md

 ## Status

-This `bc` is in alpha stage, so it is ready for testing in the wild, but it is not ready to be officially distributed as an official part of any project.
+This `bc` is in beta stage.
+It has been well-tested and fuzzed, but has not yet been proven in the wild.

 ## Language